Moriaso37/week-1-code-challenge/README.md

 - CSS
 - JAVASCRIPT
 -

-#How to set it up
+# How to set it up
 -clone repo link
 -cd into the repo directory
 -Run it in the live server

   # Created by
-  Moriaso
+  Ms